 The protein encoded by this gene belongs to the cyclic nucleotide phosphodiesterase (PDE) family, and PDE1 subfamily.
 Members of the PDE1 family are calmodulin-dependent PDEs that are stimulated by a calcium-calmodulin complex.
 This PDE has dual-specificity for the second messengers, cAMP and cGMP, with a preference for cGMP as a substrate. cAMP and cGMP function as key regulators of many important physiological processes.
 Alternatively spliced transcript variants encoding different isoforms have been described for this gene.[provided by RefSeq, Jul 2011]

 GeneCards Summary for PDE1B Gene

 PDE1B (Phosphodiesterase 1B) is a Protein Coding gene.
-Among its related pathways are Calcium signaling pathway and Circadian entrainment.
-GO annotations related to this gene include calmodulin binding and 3,5-cyclic-AMP phosphodiesterase activity.
-An important paralog of this gene is PDE7A.
+Among its related pathways are DAG and IP3 signaling and Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include calmodulin binding and 3,5-cyclic-AMP phosphodiesterase activity.
+An important paralog of this gene is PDE1A.

 UniProtKB/Swiss-Prot for PDE1B Gene

 Cyclic nucleotide phosphodiesterase with a dual-specificity for the second messengers cAMP and cGMP, which are key regulators of many important physiological processes.
 Has a preference for cGMP as a substrate.

 Phosphodiesterases (PDEs) are a family of phosphohydrolyases that catalyze the hydrolysis of 3' cyclic phosphate bonds in adenosine and/or guanine 3',5' cyclic monophosphate (cAMP and/or cGMP).
 PDEs regulate the second messengers by controlling their degradation.